 The city continues to be one of the most financially secure local governments in Florida.
-From an operating standpoint, our main focus is improving our already exceptional service delivery, to the level of world-class service and maintenance.
+From an operating standpoint, our main focus is holding the line on spending in order to capture some of the shortfall caused by the COVID-19 pandemic and our level of world-class service and maintenance.
 We want to make the City of Sunny Isles Beach the standard for quality government in South Florida.